linode/apl-docs/docs/for-devs/get-started/lab-10.md

 ---
 slug: lab-10
-title: BYO manifest to deploy a workload with Argo CD
+title: BYO manifests to create a workload
-sidebar_label: Using Argo CD
+sidebar_label: BYO manifests
 ---

 :::info
-Prerequisite: For this lab, Argo CD needs to be activated.
+Argo CD needs to be activated for this lab.
 :::

 Deploying your applications by doing `kubectl apply -f` is not ideal.
-You as a developer would like to automatically deploy and update your application after a new build.
-Otomi integrated Argo CD to provide an out-of-the-box gitops solution.
+As a developer you would like to manage resources based on code stored in Git.
+Otomi integrates Argo CD to provide an out-of-the-box GitOps solution.

-## Using ArgoCD to deploy manifests and charts
+## Using Argo CD to deploy manifests and charts

 In the apps section in Otomi console, you'll see an app called Argo CD.
 Click on it.